HenrikBengtsson/notes-blyflyvario/hamradio/README.md

 connector](https://en.wikipedia.org/wiki/DIN_connector), because they
 have symmetrically located pins, whereas this headset has three pins on one side and two on the other (as if it missed the upper pin).
 It also has a thin rectangular guiding pin/hole in the center.
+The sheets of these 5-pin connectors can be removed with a teeny hex key (0.035in, but 0.9mm works too).
+That said, nothing useful is accessible under the sheet; the threads and internal connectors appear to be encapsulated within a solid mass of plastic.

 ### Alternative antennas